 Neighborhood (Nursing Unit) Clerk

-The Neighborhood Clerk is responsible to the Director of Health Information Management and functional supervision by the nurse in charge of the Neighborhood.
-The Neighborhood Clerk must work closely with staff assigned to the nursing neighborhood and the Nursing Service Secretary.
+The Neighborhood Clerk is responsible to the Director of Nursing and functional supervision by the Neighborhood Supervisor.
+The Neighborhood Clerk must work closely with staff assigned to the nursing neighborhood.
 Has contact with physicians, other members of the Multidisciplinary Team, residents and residents’ families or support persons.

 - Develops and maintains a good working rapport with intra-department personnel, as well as other departments within the facility to assure that the department services and activities can be properly maintained to meet the needs of the residents.